SAP-samples/upscale-commerce-open-payment-integration/postman/stripe/Hosted Fields/README.md

 **3. Account and Account Group**

-The **account** and **accountGroupId** values identify the merchant account group can be found in the top left of your merchant configuration
+The ``accountId`` and ``accountGroupId`` values identify the merchant account group can be found in the top left of your merchant configuration

 ![](images/opf-account-group-id.png)